-As of January 31, 2013, we had an aggregate of approximately \$28.2 million outstanding under the Farm Credit West Term Loans and Farm Credit West Line of Credit.
+As of January 31, 2014, we had an aggregate of approximately \$7.5 million outstanding under the Farm Credit West Term Loans and Farm Credit West Line of Credit.
 The following provides further discussion on the term loans and non-revolving credit facility:

 - Term Loan Maturing November 2022.
-As of January 31, 2013, we had \$5.6 million outstanding under the Farm Credit West Term Loan that matures in November 2022.
+As of January 31, 2014, we had \$5.1 million outstanding under the Farm Credit West Term Loan that matures in November 2022.
 This term loan bears interest at a variable rate equal to an internally calculated rate based on Farm Credit West's internal monthly operations and their cost of funds and generally follows the changes in the 90-day treasury rates in increments divisible by 0.25% and is payable in quarterly installments through November 2022.
-The interest rate resets monthly and was 3.25% at January 31, 2013.
-This term loan is secured by certain of our agricultural properties. - Term Loan Maturing May 2032.
-As of January 31, 2013, we had \$0.9 million outstanding under the Farm Credit West Term Loan that matures in May 2032.
-This term loan bears interest at a variable rate equal to an internally calculated rate based on Farm Credit West's internal monthly operations and their cost of funds and generally follows the changes in the 90-day treasury rates in increments divisible by 0.25% and is payable in monthly installments through 2032.
-The interest rate resets monthly and was 3.25% at January 31, 2013.
+The interest rate resets monthly and was 2.75% at January 31, 2014.
 This term loan is secured by certain of our agricultural properties. - Term Loan Maturing October 2035.
-As of January 31, 2013, our wholly-owned subsidiary, Windfall Investors, LLC, had \$8.7 million outstanding under the Farm Credit West Term Loan that matures in October 2035.
-Effective November 2011, we entered into an agreement with Farm Credit West fixing the interest rate at 3.65% for three years after which time the rate becomes variable at a rate equal to an internally calculated rate based on Farm Credit West's internal monthly operations and their cost of funds and generally follows the changes in the 90-day treasury rates in increments divisible by 0.25% until the loan matures.
+As of January 31, 2014, our wholly owned subsidiary, Windfall Investors, LLC, had \$1.9 million outstanding under the Farm Credit West Term Loan that matures in October 2035.
+Effective November 2011, we entered into an agreement with Farm Credit West fixing the interest rate at 3.65% for three years after which time the rate becomes variable at a rate based on Farm Credit West's internal monthly operations and their cost of funds and generally follows the changes in the 90-day treasury rates in increments divisible by 0.25% until the loan matures.
 This term loan is secured by the Windfall Farms property. - Non-Revolving Line of Credit Maturing May 2018.
-As of January 31, 2013, we had \$13.0 million outstanding under the non-revolving line of credit that matures in May 2018.
+As of January 31, 2014, we had \$0.5 million outstanding under the non-revolving line of credit that matures in May 2018.
 This line of credit bears interest at a variable rate equal to an internally calculated rate based on Farm Credit West's internal monthly operations and their cost of funds and generally follows the changes in the 90-day treasury rates in increments divisible by 0.25% with interest payable on a monthly basis.
-The interest rate resets monthly and was 3.50% at January 31, 2013.
-The terms require us to remit to Farm Credit West special principal payments of a minimum of \$175,000 per lot sold on the Windfall Investors, LLC real estate development project.
+The interest rate resets monthly and was 2.75% at January 31, 2014.
 This line of credit is secured by certain of our agricultural properties.